-Preventing household fires is one way to prevent injury or death
+Preventing household fires is one way to prevent injury or death from burns.

 General fire precautions